Visecity/Vision/QUICKSTART.md

 ## Step 5: Start Redis

-Redis is used for state management and caching.
+Redis is used for state management and response caching to improve performance and reduce costs.

 ```bash
 # Start Redis using Docker Compose (from Vision directory)